novaenebulae/Tickly-project-backend/docs/tasks.md

 [ ] Implement API request throttling to prevent DoS attacks [ ] Conduct a thorough security audit of the application

-### Performance

-[ ] Optimize database queries with proper indexing
-[ ] Review and optimize N+1 query issues in service implementations [ ] Add pagination for all list endpoints that might return large datasets [ ] Optimize file storage and retrieval operations

 ### Scalability

-[ ] Refactor stateful operations to be stateless where possible [ ] Containerize the application for easier deployment and scaling
+[ ] Containerize the application for easier deployment and scaling :

+- Nginx Reverse proxy (Load Balancer) to Nginx static server + Java Container connected to MySQL server
+- Only have to add the nginx reverse proxy as the rest is actually containerized.

 ### Resilience